speciationgenomics/speciationgenomics.github.io/_pages/ADMIXTOOLS.md

 permalink: /ADMIXTOOLS/
 ---

 ADMIXTOOLS is a software package developed by the David Reich group.
-You can find more information here: https://github.com/DReichLab/AdmixTools.
+You can find more information [here](https://github.com/DReichLab/AdmixTools).

 ### Generating the input files
 ADMIXTOOLS requires eigenstrat input files.
 To convert a vcf file to eigenstrat, you can use my conversion script.
 That script just requires the name of the vcf file which can be gzipped or not.
-We are going to use a dataset of dogs that originally stems comes from here: https://datadryad.org/resource/doi:10.5061/dryad.sk3p7.
+We are going to use a dataset of dogs that originally stems comes from [here](https://datadryad.org/resource/doi:10.5061/dryad.sk3p7).

 ```shell
 # move to your home directory